What is Menu Versioning?

 How does it work?

-In the modern restaurant landscape, particularly with the use of POS systems, when a restaurant makes updates to its menu, a new version of the menu is created and stored.
-This allows operators to compare past versions with the current one and evaluate performance based on previous menu configurations.
-It also helps maintain consistency across all sales channels, including in-store ordering, online ordering, and delivery platforms.
+Within the modern restaurant landscape, particularly with the implementation of POS systems, when a restaurant makes any updates to its menu, it will create and store a new version of the menu.
+This allows operators to compare past versions to the current version, allowing them to measure performance against the original or previous versions of the menu.
+To maintain consistency across all sales channels, including in-store, online ordering, and delivery.